skylight-hq/skylight.digital/pages/career-pathways/product-manager.md

 You always prioritize what problem the team is aiming to solve before jumping to solutions.
 You’ve built outcome-oriented roadmaps and successfully followed through on short-term and long-term product plans.
 You create success criteria and make sure success is being tracked and measured.

 ##### Product execution
+Your product meets user, business, and technical expectations.
 You write clear, concise user stories with acceptance criteria, and you regularly accept or reject stories.
 You lead planning meetings for every iteration or sprint.
 You ensure your team is having regular retros that are led by everyone on the team.
 You use prioritization frameworks to establish priority.

 ##### Human-centered design
 You can lead user interviews and synthesis activities when necessary.
 You’re able to identify your own and other’s user assumptions and validate them.
 You prioritize the human element in all steps of the problem solving process.

 ##### Cross-team collaboration
 You can articulate the value of the other disciplines on your team.
-You regularly solve problems with engineers, research and/or product designers.
+You regularly solve problems with engineers, researchers, and/or product designers.
 You can speak other discipline’s “languages.”

 ##### Client and stakeholder management
 You’ve demonstrated the ability to push back on stakeholders and say “no” when necessary.
 You’re able to convince or educate stakeholders on various topics.
 You could run an engagement with little support from Skylight leadership.
+You provide timely and effective updates to stakeholders to convey team progress.

 ##### Team process / agile methodologies
 You leverage agile principles in most everything your team does.
 You provide feedback to your team on which principles are working and seek to understand the why behind the process your team has in place.